sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

 potentially sacrifies some capability.
 Additionally, the Hugging Face Transformers format is selected because of its extensive community support and standardized APIs.

+This experiment is performed using Cedar clusters provided by [Digital Research Alliance of Canada](https://alliancecan.ca/en).
+Refer to [its technical documentation](https://docs.alliancecan.ca/wiki/Technical_documentation) regarding the content of job scripts and job submission steps described below.

 ## Download Llama-2-7b-hf to Cedar

 1. Request access to Llama2 models on [the Meta website](https://llama.meta.com/llama-downloads/);